-The Theatre Museum is situated in the Old Court Theatre.
-Its collection describes Danish theatre history from the 1700s to the present day.
+Discover the art of set design, costumes and more at the Theatre Museum in the Old Court Theatre in Copenhagen.
+Explore Danish theatre’s dramatic history and stories from the 1700s to the present day.

 The museum collection consists of costumes, set designs, set models, paintings, drawings and photos illustrating the history of Danish theatre from the 18th Century to the present time.

 Today the Court Theatre is used for exhibitions, theatre productions, concerts, readings, talks. and private arrangements.
 Visitors are admitted to the boxes, the stage, and to the old dressing rooms.

 With a joint ticket to Christiansborg Castle, you'll get a 50% discount on the entrance as well as the annual pass.